thvasilo/uncertain-trees-reproducible/README.md

 # Reproducibility repository for Online Regression Forests

-Using this repository you should be able to reproduce all the experiments we performed for our work on online regression forests.
+Using this repository you should be able to reproduce all the experiments we performed for our work on online regression forests with uncertainty.

 Follow the instructions to prepare you environment and data.
 The file `reproduce-output.sh` contains the commands to